Between (TV series)

-Between is a Canadian science fiction drama television series which debuted May 21, 2015 on Citytv.
-Created by Michael McGowan, the series stars Jennette McCurdy as Wiley Day, a pregnant teenage daughter of a minister living in the small town of Pretty Lake, which is coping with a mysterious disease that has killed everybody over the age of 22.
+Between is a Canadian science fiction drama television series which debuted on Citytv on May 21, 2015.
+Created by Michael McGowan, the series stars Jennette McCurdy as Wiley Day, a pregnant teenage daughter of a minister living in the small town of Pretty Lake, which is coping with a mysterious disease that has killed everybody age 22 and older.

 The series is a co-production between Citytv and Netflix, which distributes the series outside Canada as a Netflix Original Series.
 The series was renewed for a second season on July 8, 2015, which premiered on June 30, 2016.
 Though the series was never officially cancelled, no news has been released about the series since the last episode of the second season aired on August 4, 2016.

 Plot

 Between is the story of a small town called Pretty Lake and surrounding rural area under siege from a mysterious disease that has wiped out everybody aged 22 and older.
 The series also explores numerous themes: the power vacuum that results when the government quarantines a 10 square mile zone and leaves the inhabitants to fend for themselves; the desire of inhabitants to escape, ignoring that they will spread the deadly disease to the entire planet; and the effect of hormonal teenaged/young adult angst becoming the guiding force for an entire community.

+Charles "Chuck" Lott is an entitled kid from a rich family who had been on the school hockey team, and assumes the role of a leader among the survivors, including several of his siblings.
+Their father, Charles Lott Sr., was the town's wealthiest person, owning half the town.
+Having died after the first episode, he is seen as a corpse in the second.